marfarma/wordpress-seo/readme.txt

 Disable the clean permalinks feature on the SEO -> Permalinks settings page.

+= Does your plugin allow for Google News Sitemaps too? =

+It does!
+You'll need an add-on module for that though, which you can download from the [News SEO](http://yoast.com/wordpress/seo/news-seo/) module homepage!

 = Why is WordPress SEO better than All In One SEO Pack? =

 It's not a secret that the author of this plugin, Joost de Valk, aka Yoast, doesn't really like All In One SEO Pack.
 The main reason is that All in One SEO pack has a default option for auto generating meta descriptions that is actually making it harder for people to rank well in a lot of cases, giving them a false sense of security.